SAT: How VLE's & Hygiene Factors via Blended Learning can aid long-term unemployed into work (Steven Durant-Burgin)

 With more businesses using Information Communication Technologies, such as Computers, Mobile Devices and Social Media, the long-term unemployed need to have an understanding of these technologies and how to use them sufficiently to perform the jobs that they want to apply for.

 These training courses are class-based and use portfolio-based assessments to demonstrate that learning has taken place.
-Does this way of teaching really utilise the full potential to facilitate learning?
+It is doubtful that this way of teaching facilitates learning at its full potential.
 If we are to give people the possibility to be included in the sustainable job market, we should really look at how we can give the students the best possible opportunity to learn as many skills as possible.

 Bloom et al., (2003) had found that many managers of the training companies providing the welfare to work programmes believe that a more “personal approach is a far more effective way of helping those in long-term unemployment than the one-size-fits-all approach”.